camunda/camunda-bpm-spring-boot-starter/CONTRIBUTE.md

     mvn clean package

-and the wrapper will automatically download and use a fixed maven version (3.1.1).
+and the wrapper will automatically download and use a fixed maven version (3.3.1).

+*Info*: since 2.0.0 this project builds with Java-8 only.

 ## Creating pull requests